Adult ADHD Can't Be Diagnosed With A Simple Screening Test, Doctors Warn

 A lot of people were intrigued by the seeming simplicity of the screening.
 We reported on it, including one implication of the study's findings: that there could be a significant population of U.S. adults with undiagnosed ADHD.

-But that may not be the case and, even if it is, some ADHD researchers say the six-question screening test is not necessarily the simple diagnostic solution its proponents hope it will be.
+But that may not be the case, and even if it is, some ADHD researchers say the six-question screening test is not necessarily the simple diagnostic solution its proponents hope it will be.

 "Despite the questions put out by WHO and mentioned in JAMA, in America if your talents and temperament don't match your goals and aspirations, that incongruity generates a series of feelings or behaviors that match quite nicely the diagnostic criteria in the DSM-V," explains Dr. Lawrence Diller, a behavioral pediatrician and ADHD specialist who has been following trends in ADHD diagnosis and medication since the mid-1990s.

-For example, he says some adult patients meet multiple criteria for ADHD, such as inattention, hyperactivity or impulsivity, but may not have the disorder.
+For example, he says, some adult patients meet multiple criteria for ADHD, such as inattention, hyperactivity or impulsivity, but may not have the disorder.

-"So you meet the criteria, but the question is 'Are your goals realistic for who you are?
-Or are you trying to do too much?' he cautions.
+"So you meet the criteria, but the question is, 'Are your goals realistic for who you are?
+Or are you trying to do too much?' " he cautions.
 "I think this culture absolutely encourages people to do too much."

 Doctors, drug companies and patients